danielkdesigner/dom-inator/README.md

 ```

 ### .text(text)
-Get or set html of selected elements (just like jQuery)
+Get or set text of selected elements (just like jQuery)
 ```
+//Set text
 dom(".alter-my-text").text("Hello, new text here.");

 //Get text (only uses first element of selected for this information if is different between elements)